freestar8n/PECTrainer/README.md

 - There are issues with knowing if PEC playback is currently enabled, so the state is not displayed in the GUI.
 When done with training, make sure the PEC playback is really happening by enabling it with the handcontrol or CPWI
 - Any drift in the PEC curves will be removed from the displayed plot and from the curve loaded to the mount
 - Declination guide corrections have no impact on the recorded curve
-- Some mounts don't guide well when PEC playback is enabled, but for Celestron mounts it can greatly improve guiding - particularly if the gearbox term is smoothed out
+- Some mounts don't guide well when PEC playback is enabled, but for Celestron mounts it can greatly improve guiding - particularly if the belt or gear term is smoothed out